aleph-im/aleph-docs/docs/computing/confidential/encrypted-disk.md

 ### 7. Register the disk image on Aleph.im

-Pin the ipfs file in aleph via:
+Pin the ipfs file on aleph.im via:

 ```
 aleph file pin <ipfs hash>